-- (vi) Veterinary Clinic - (2) Density Floor Area Ratio - (a) Base Density: The Floor Area Ratio shall not exceed 3.0. - (b) Bonus Density: The Floor Area Ratio may be increased up to, but shall not exceed 3.37 on the provision of all of the following conditions: - (i) Establishment and operation of a Group Children's Day Care Centre with a minimum Floor Area of 150 square metres.
-The owner shall grant a Covenant under Section 219 of the Land Title Act to restrict the issuance of a building permit until a minimum 5-year lease has been secured with a Group Children's Day Care provider. - (ii) Principal Building designed and built to Passive House Canada standards, certified within one year of construction completion, or such longer period as required to address deficiencies provided the initial review and report is completed within the first year. - (iii) 8 Dwelling Units to be occupied by households with a gross household income at or below the BC Housing Income Limits for the Victoria region at a rent of no more than 30% of each of such households' gross annual household income.
+(vi) Veterinary Clinic

+(2) Density - Floor Area Ratio

+- (a) Base Density: The Floor Area Ratio shall not exceed 3.0. - (b) Bonus Density: The Floor Area Ratio may be increased up to, but shall not exceed 3.3752 on the provision of all of the following conditions: - (i) Establishment and operationReservation of a Group Children's Day Care Centre with a minimum Floor Area of 150 square metres.
+The owner shall grant a Covenant under Section 219 of the Land Title Act to securerestrict the issuance of a building permit until a minimum 5-year lease has been secured with aone (1) Non-Residential Unit as the Group Children's Day Care Centreprovider.
+Once designated, the permitted uses of this zone shall be interpreted so that only Group Children's Day Care Centre, and no other use, is permitted in Non-Residential Unit. - (ii) Principal Building designed and built to Passive House Canada standards, certified within one year of construction completion, or such longer period as required to address deficiencies provided the initial review and report is completed within the first year.
+The owner shall grant a Covenant under Section 219 of the Land Title Act to secure that the Principal Building shall be designed and constructed to conform to the requirements of Step 4 (R2000) of the BC Energy Step Code.
+Prior to issuance of a building permit, the owner shall provide professional letters of support confirming the architectural plans will permit the Principal Building to meet the requirements of Step 4 (R2000) of the BC Energy Step Code. - (iii) 8 Dwelling Units to be occupied by households with a gross household income at or below the BC Housing Income Limits for the Victoria region at a rent of no more than 30% of each of such households' gross annual household income.
 The owner shall enter into a Housing Agreement with the Township, under Section 483 of the Local Government Act to ensure that these Dwelling Units remain as such. - (iv) 3 Dwelling Units to be occupied by households that require additional or specialized services or accommodations by reason of one or more difficulties such as physical, emotional, behavioural, developmental, or otherwise, as evidenced in writing by the appropriate Federal or Provincial ministry or agency.
 The owner shall enter into a Housing Agreement with the Township, under Section 483 of the Local Government Act to ensure that these Dwelling Units remain as such.
-These 3 Dwelling Units are in addition to the 8 Dwelling Units to be occupied by households with a gross household income at or below the BC Housing Income Limits for the Victoria Region. - (v) Perpetual Statutory Right of Way granted under Section 218 of the Land Title Act over the southeast corner of the parcel with a minimum area of 150 square metres to allow for privately owned publicly accessible open space prior to issuance of a building permit. - (vi) Perpetual Statutory Right of Way granted under Section 218 of the Land Title Act and a public walkway constructed on that part of the parcel located within 6 metres of the northern Lot Line between Constance Avenue and Nelson Street prior to issuance of a building permit. - (3) Parcel Size
+These 3 Dwelling Units are in addition to the 8 Dwelling Units to be occupied by households with a gross household income at or below the BC Housing Income Limits for the Victoria Region. - (v) Perpetual Statutory Right of Way granted under Section

+218 of the Land Title Act over the southeast corner of the parcel with a minimum area of 150 square metres to allow for privately owned publicly accessible open space prior to issuance of a building permit.

+(vi) Perpetual Statutory Right of Way granted under Section 218 of the Land Title Act and a public walkway constructed on that part of the parcel located within 6 metres of the northern Lot Line between Constance Avenue and Nelson Street prior to issuance of a building permit.

+(3) Parcel Size